-The Disk Space Usage report provides an overview of the available disk space across your SQL Server environment.
+The Disk Space Usage report provides an overview of the available disk space, this information can be filter by selecting one or more disks of your SQL Server environment.
 To access this report, click Reports in the Navigation pane, then in the Analyze menu select Resources > Disk Space Usage.